About the Test

 - Jaundice, a yellowing of the skin and eyes

-The lipase test may be given alone or in combination with imaging tests or other blood tests such as an amylase test.
+The lipase test may be given alone or in combination with imaging or other blood tests such as an amylase test.

 Finding a Lipase Test

 How can I get a lipase test?